1. Home

 • Enter their email address

-• It should be a valid email address as it will be used by the user to be able to reset their password
+• It should be a valid email address as it is necessary for the user to reset their password

-• It should be a unique email, and if it has already been used for another user you won’t be able to use it again
+• It should be a unique email.
+If it is already tied to another user, you won’t be able to use it again

 • Password